sidora-tools/sidora-cli/README.md

 5. Run it with `./sidora.R --help`

 This will only work within the MPI-SHH network.
 It also requires R and most likely a UNIX system.

+## For developers

+The script can be found in the `inst/` directory.
+A normal development workflow would be to modify the package, build it (!), and then run the script in `inst/` (where you will need a `.credentials` file).